Bhupesh Baghel: Swami Atmanand English Medium School

 Chief Minister Bhupesh Baghel interacting with the students of Swami Atmanand School in Jamgaon, Patan.

 In Chhattisgarh, Swami Atmanand chose to work with locals, specifically young people in the area.
 He has devoted his time to tribal people and has inspired young people by teaching them about compassion and serving others.
-To honour his legacy, the Swami Atmanand English Medium School Scheme was introduced.
-On 1 November 2020, to mark Statehood Day, Chief Minister Bhupesh Baghel unveiled the scheme.
+On November 1 2020, to mark Statehood Day, Chief Minister Bhupesh Baghel unveiled the scheme.

 On 3 July 2020, the state's initial Swami Atmanand School was inaugurated.
 52 schools opened their doors in various cities that same year.
 The stated goal of the scheme was to establish educational institutions in Chhattisgarh that have excellent facilities at par with private schools but are accessible and affordable for the parents of economically weaker sections of society as well.

 Bhupesh Baghel said that the government would also establish English medium government colleges in various cities across the state to increase higher education in the region.
 In the beginning, ten institutions will be launched in ten cities.

 Encouragement towards Sports

-Bhupesh Baghel, the former Chief Minister of India’s state of Chhattisgarh, focused on turning the state into a sports hub.
+Bhupesh Baghel, the former Chief Minister of India’s state of Chhattisgarh, promoted sports initiatives in the state..
 Baghel who has taken charge as the Chief Minister has already hosted the Road Safety World Series at the state capital Raipur.

 Chhattisgarh chief minister Bhupesh Baghel also inaugurated the state’s own Olympics, called 'Chhattisgarhiya Olympics', with the stated aim of promoting traditional games namely langdi, bhaura, bati (kancha), and pitthul.
 “These games are not only entertaining but also beneficial for maintaining good physical and mental health.
 In rural areas, children, elderly, and youth—all will engage in these games for entertainment and to keep themselves fit”, Baghel commented.